 entangled and pounced on in a strange bed,

-The legs go beating and beating as a bird
+but legs are beating as will a bird

-does for the lift and the fervour till dropped
+that goes for the lift and fervour till dropped

 Before I was girl only, a simpleton